Sedona-Solutions/sdn-angularjs-seed/README.md

 * angularjs 1.5
 * babel.js
 * angular material (at a lower level)

+The following engines may be required in the OS for some uses :
+* istanbul
+* remap-istanbul
+* git

 ### Versions
 The project has been tested with the following environment: